-To proliferate, eukaryotic cells have to complete an ordered series of events called the ‘cell cycle’, which include the faithful replication of their genome and the correct segregation of the two copies generated into two daughter cells upon cell division.
+The eukaryotic cells undergoes a series of coordinated events to ensure faithful replication of their genome.
+This chain of events, called the ‘cell cycle’, ensures the correct segregation of genetic material in the two daughter cells.
 A disruption of these events may lead to cell death or oncogenic transformation.
-The processes of cell cycle, therefore, are carefully regulated.
+Hence, the processes of cell cycle are carefully regulated.

-Elucidating the role of effector proteins in G1 to S phase progression
+Elucidating the role of effector proteins in cell cycle progression

 Cell cycle and cancer:

 Key regulators of cell cycle play a central role in tumor development as well.
 For example, deregulation of the Rb-E2F pathway is one of the hallmarks of human cancers.
-Many genes involved in basic cell cycle processes are also highly expressed in more proliferative tumors.
-Characterization of the genome-wide transcriptional program of the cell cycle in mammalian cells, therefore, is a critical step in understanding the basic cell cycle processes and their role in cancer.
+Many genes involved in basic cell cycle processes are differentially expressed in more proliferative tumors.
+Characterization of the function of such genes vis-a-vis cell cycle is a critical step in understanding the basic cell cycle processes, and their role in cancer.